gabbersonger/graphe-app/README.md

 **Bugs**

 - [ ] Does not currently handle missing verses well (e.g. goto)
-- [ ] While virtualiser is in locked mode scrollbar breaks functionality temporarily if you scroll too far away
 - [ ] Resizing window does not keep verse at top (currently: only keeps block + scroll offset)
+- [ ] Current verse doesn't update for book title